fosterv2/basic-vue/README.md

 # basic-vue

-A place for me to practice VueJs usinf a tutorial
+A place for me to practice VueJs following a tutorial